mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

    echo "✅ Event source mapping created between Kinesis and Lambda"
    ```

    The event source mapping is now active and monitoring the Kinesis stream for new data.
-Lambda functions will be automatically invoked with batches of up to 10 records, processing IoT data in near real-time while optimizing for cost through intelligent batching.
+Lambda functions will be automatically invoked with batches of up to 10 records, processing IoT data in near real-time while optimizing for cost through intelligent batching and dead letter queue support for error handling.

 6. **Create IAM Role for Managed Service for Apache Flink**: